Choosing the right lumber for a dog house

 Great Lumber Choices

 If you hit Google and start looking for doghouse plans, the initial instruction you'll run into over and over again is "Use plywood."
 This is all well and good, but you need to bear in mind that all plywood is not created equal!
-Look for exterior grade plywood that's at least 3/4" thick.
-Cedar is the ideal here, but other durable hardwoods are also acceptable.
+Look for exterior-grade plywood that's at least 3/4" thick.
+Cedar is ideal here, but other durable hardwoods are also acceptable.

-It used to be that treated pine wasnít a good choice because of the chemical composition of it.
-But thatís different of the treated pine of today.
+It used to be that treated pine wasnít a good choice because of its chemical composition of it.
+But that ís different from the treated pine of today.
 It is safe for humans and animals to be around, even for lengthy times.

 The same caution goes for the basic 2x4s you'll need to frame your doghouse.
-Cypress, FIr, or Cedar should be some choices to make.
+Cypress, fir, or Cedar should be some choices to make.
 This is because these lumbers are naturally resistant to mold, rot, mildew, and insects.
-It also holds up well to moisture, making it ideal for moist climates.
-Itís more than just keeping the water out.
-It is about keeping the insects and mold away, keeping your pet as comfortable as possible.
+It also holds up well to moisture, making it ideal for most climates.
+It ís more than just keeping the water out.
+It is about keeping the insects and mold away, and keeping your pet as comfortable as possible.

 If money is no object, consider building your doghouse with siding boards rather than plywood.
 This type of doghouse will be virtually indestructible.
 A siding house is also great for warmer climates; you can leave small gaps in the walls to provide added ventilation.

 You'll pay a little more for quality hardwood building materials like cedar, but the greater lifespan of this lumber easily justifies its higher price.
 If you slap together a doghouse out of bargain-basement pine 2x4s and interior plywood, you're going to get plenty of opportunities to practice your carpentry skills; you'll be building a new doghouse on a regular basis!